moee/bushtaxi-demo/README.md

 # bushtaxi-demo
 This repository demonstrates how [bushtaxi](https://github.com/moee/bushtaxi) can be used to create microservices in PHP that communicate with each other using ZeroMQ.
+Note that this is a demo and is not intended for production use.

 ## Installation